cerner/fhir.cerner.com/content/millennium/r4/base/individuals/patient.md

 * Either the `_id`, or a combination of `identifier` , `birthdate`, `name`, `given`, `family`, `address-postalcode`, `phone`, or `email` parameters must be provided.
 * The `gender` parameter may only be provided if at least one of `identifier` , `birthdate`, `name`, `given`, `family`, `address-postalcode`, `phone`, or `email` parameters is provided.
 * The `name`, `family`, and `given` parameters support the ':exact' modifier and will search for current names only.
-* It is recommended that when searching for a patient to not combine `family`, or `family` and `given`, with `name` key, and use the ':exact' modifier when possible.
+* It is not recommended to combine `family` or `given` parameters with `name` parameter when searching for a patient.
+Whenever possible use the ':exact' modifier.
 * The `identifier`, `name`, `family`, `given`, `phone`, `email`, `address-postalcode`, or `gender` parameters may be provided exactly once and may have only a single value.
 * The `birthdate` parameter
   * May be provided twice using the prefixes `le` and `ge` to indicate a date range